British TV/General Discussion

 Brit ...
 After they found out the gold from the heist was split the team has a lot more work to do ... good for us as it gives us Season 2 .
 Still can't get over Hugh Bonneville ... he looks different , sounds different , personality is different .
 Can't call him an actor who plays the same character in every part he plays . lol ' The Great Escaper ' should be a fun watch .
 Glenda Jackson's last role.
 Nov.
 23 Looking forward to seeing Michael Caine as well.
 What I'm really waiting for is ' All Creatures ... ' S6 E1 ( my feel good show ) starting on Jan.
 11. I have no interest in Miss Scarlet at all , might watch an Ep. ta see if I change my mind.

-BritMystery wrote a day ago: 1
+BritMystery wrote 3 months ago: 1

 Solar, I agree Hugh Bonneville has been a standout.
 I never gave him great applause for his portrayal of Robert in Downton, he doesn't come to the top of the heap when you think of the characters (and actors) who define that series, but in this, he has excelled both in the part and as an actor.